 That totally didn’t happen, but the story did start to get more juicy and less research-oriented after about 200 pages.
 There’s definitely some good intrigue there, what with a twisty-and-turny political family scandal and possible murder mystery.

-If you’re an MKA fan, you’ll still want to read Hello, Summer.
-The novel retains her signature style, sass, and Southern charm, which drips from every page set in a sleepy, Florida panhandle town along the Gulf of Mexico.
+If you’re a Mary Kay Andrews fan, you’ll still want to read Hello, Summer.
+This women’s fiction novel retains her signature style, sass, and Southern charm, which drips from every page set in a sleepy, Florida panhandle town along the Gulf of Mexico.
 Andrews’ writing is always enjoyable, even if her story falls a bit flat.
 And, while I didn’t care much for Conley, there are plenty of other characters in the novel to entertain you.

 And, if you enjoy the tediously detailed research methods of investigative journalism?
 This book is the homage to the profession you’ve been waiting for.

 But, if you’re just looking for a nice, easy-breezy beach read with just a smidgeon of suspense, give this one a pass.
-I recommend MKA’s Summer Rental and The High Tide Club instead.
+I recommend MKA’s Summer Rental, The Newcomer, and The High Tide Club instead.

 Although Hello, Summer didn’t give me the summery vibes I hoped it would, it did inspire a summery recipe!
 Check back in next week for my Citrus Breeze Ice Cream.